-Across each column, we show 2D projections of the decision boundaries produced by each algorithm.
+Across each column, we show wo-dimensional projections of the decision boundaries produced by each algorithm.
 The $k$-NN method does not predict smooth decision boundaries, but rather has artificial features due to the intrinsic distances between the sampled neighbors.
 In contrast, the SVC produces smoother decision boundaries by finding hyperplanes that optimize the classification performance in kernel space.
 However, discontinuities appear at small pericenter distances, which are likely artifacts of projecting a higher-dimensional decision surface onto two dimensions and suggest that the SVC may produce overly complex decision surfaces that introduce nonphysical features.

-Despite the comparable test balanced accuracies for the SVC and NN, the smoothest and most physically-consistent decision boundaries are achieved with the NN.
-This reflects the NN's ability to learn complex, non-linear mappings between inputs and outputs, enabling it to capture the dependencies across features and therefore produce more physically-consistent classification predictions.
+Despite the comparable test balanced accuracies for the SVC and NN, the smoothest and most physically consistent decision boundaries are achieved with the NN.
+This reflects the NN's ability to learn complex, nonlinear mappings between inputs and outputs, enabling it to capture dependencies across features and therefore produce more physically consistent classification predictions.
 In contrast, SVCs are optimized to find hyperplanes that separate classes using support vectors and therefore struggle in areas where data may be sparse or classes are imbalanced.